zhiming99/rpc-frmwrk/README.md

 [`Here`](https://github.com/zhiming99/rpc-frmwrk/blob/master/Concept.md) is an introduction about some concepts that help to understand this project.

 #### Dependency:
-This framework depends on the following packags:
+This framework depends on the following packags to build:
 1. `dbus-1.0 (dbus-devel)`
 2. `libjson-cpp (jsoncpp-devel)`
 3. `lz4 (lz4-devel)`
 4. `cppunit-1 (for the sample code, cppunit and cppunit-devel)`
 5. `glib-2.0 (for compile only,glib2-devel)`
 6. `openssl-1.1 for SSL communication. ( openssl-devel, optional )`
-7. `Kerberos 5 for authentication and access control. ( krb5-server, krb5-workstation, krb5-libs, krb5-devel, optional )`
+7. `Kerberos 5 for authentication and access control. ( rpm: krb5-libs, krb5-devel, or deb: libkrb5-3, libkrb5-dev )`
 8. c++11 is required, and make sure the GCC is 5.x or higher.

 #### Features: